|Elliott Sound Products||Small Power Supplies|

 Interestingly, Microchip has also released AN954, which also describes a transformerless power supply.
 It has many highlighted warnings throughout the text, and TB008 is cited as a reference.
 This version does not attempt to use safety earth as a current carrying conductor, and quite correctly has no connection between earth and neutral.
 TB008 seems to have been buried in the Microchip website, and I was unable to find the original.
 An admission of wrongdoing would have been nice, but I suppose that's too much to ask for.

-The advantage is that the project does not require an external supply, which is often a real pain to implement, because there is always the possibility that the wrong voltage or polarity can be applied if the external supplies are mixed up (which is not at all uncommon).
+The advantage is that the project does not require an external supply.
+This is often a real pain to implement, because there is always the possibility that the wrong voltage or polarity can be applied if the external supplies are mixed up (which is not at all uncommon).
 The disadvantage is that the unit now must have a fixed mains lead or an approved mains receptacle so a lead can be plugged in.

 |WARNING : The following description is for circuitry, some of which is not isolated from the mains.
 Extreme care is required when dismantling any external power supply, and even greater care is needed to ensure that the final installation will be safe under all foreseeable circumstances (however unlikely they may seem).
 All primary circuitry operates at the full mains potential, and must be insulated accordingly.
 It is highly recommended that the negative connection of the output is earthed to chassis and via the mains safety earth.
 Do not work on the power supply while power is applied, as death or serious injury may result.|